syeminpark/CIxD-AI-powered-Studying-System/readme.md

 ## Dependencies and Installation
 ----------------------------
-To install 'CIxD Aipowered Studying System', please follow these steps:
+To install 'PIXIE', please follow these steps:

 1. Clone the repository to your local machine.